 - Liver disease, such as hepatitis

-- Neurological conditions, such as Parkinson's disease or motor neurone disease
+- Neurological conditions, such as Parkinson's disease and motor neurone disease

 - Spleen conditions, including sickle cell disease, or people who have had their spleen removed

-- Weakened immune system from steroid tablets, chemotherapy for cancer or conditions such as HIV and AIDS.
+- Weakened immune system from steroid medication, chemotherapy for cancer or conditions such as HIV and AIDS.

 - Carers for people in at-risk groups may also be advised to have the flu jab.